-(In thousands) At Dece At December 31, 2011 t December 31, 2011 ember 31, 2010
+(In thousands) At Dec ember 31, 2011 At December 31, 2010

 Repayment guarantees \$ 346 \$ 733

 Completion guarantees (1) 0 0

 South Edge guarantee (2) 13,243 11,758

 Total guarantees \$ 13,589 \$ 12,491

-- As our completion guarantees typically require funding from a third party, we believe these guarantees do not represent a potential cash obligation for us, as they require only our non-financial performance. - (2) The increase in the balance during 2011 represents accrued interest and penalties as reflected in a demand letter received from the venture's lenders.
+(1) As our completion guarantees typically require funding from a third party, we believe these guarantees do not represent a potential cash obligation for us, as they require only our non-financial performance.

+(2) The increase in the balance during 2011 represents accrued interest and penalties as reflected in a demand letter received from the venture's lenders.
 We have not been provided the calculation of such interest and penalties and have not confirmed the increase in the balance.
 As discussed in Note 12, we dispute the enforceability of this guarantee and ultimate resolution of this matter will be addressed through litigation and/or settlements.